ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 To uninstall {{site.data.keyword.cp4mcm_full_notm}}, you can use the {{site.data.keyword.cp4mcm_full_notm}} console or the command-line interface (CLI).

 ### Uninstalling the {{site.data.keyword.cp4mcm_full_notm}} from the console
-SETH - THESE STEPS SHOULD BE THE SAME BUT SETH WILL TEST AND CONFIRM IF ANY CHANGES ARE REQUIRED

 1. Enter the workspace of your installed {{site.data.keyword.cp4mcm_full_notm}}.